viborgen/p8_final/README.md

-## dependencies that cannot be installed with Conda or pip
+## Dependencies that are not directly installable via Conda or Pip
 This work is using ViSQOL as a metric.
 Installation guide can be found here: https://github.com/google/visqol